 So much so that one morning last fall, two friends who don’t know each other purchased me doughnuts from different shops… and both were maple bacon flavored.

 “It’s your spirit animal doughnut,” one said.
+The other one said, “This doughnut just reminded me of you.”

 Neither was wrong, and I am so fortunate to have friends who get me.
+Also, I now have a Baked Maple Bacon Donuts recipe if you’re into that kind of thing, too.

-So this year, I decided that I would make myself a special birthday cupcake that would feature maple and bacon because WHY NOT?
+This year, I decided that I would make myself a special birthday cupcake that would feature maple and bacon because WHY NOT?

 Also, I decided to throw in some bourbon in an attempt to make this taste less like breakfast and a little more like an adult dessert.
 (That’s not even mentioning the fact that I have been pregnant all year and have been missing out on all things BOURBON.)